 Trees on the roadside, pavements and public footpaths are generally the responsibility of Hertfordshire County Council Highways section.

-Trees in parks and in other public spaces that are owned or managed by us are maintained by our Parks and Open Spaces Department.
+Trees in parks and in other public spaces that are owned or managed by us are maintained by our Parks and Leisure Department.

 Please see the tree contacts page for contact details for the relevant departments.